Turbo Takeaways

 If you’re in urgent need of cash and wondering if you can cancel your 401(k) and cash out while still employed, it's important to know that with a few exceptions, this can lead to a 10% early distribution penalty and income tax withholding due to IRS rules.

-Some employers may allow you to take out a 401(k) loan at a low interest rate of prime rate plus 1%- 2% against your contributions.
-However, if you leave your job before you repay the loan, you’ll need to pay the 10% early withdrawal penalty.
+Some employers may allow you to take out a 401(k) loan at a low-interest rate, typically prime rate plus 1%- 2% against your contributions.
+If you leave your job before repaying the loan, the outstanding balance may be treated as a distribution and subject to income taxes and a 10% early withdrawal penalty if you’re under 59½.
 Check your plan rules to learn more about 401(k) loans.

 What Are Required Minimum Distributions?